soverenio/docs/docs/architecture/infrastructure-fit.md

 [Detection-tool](../../administration/configuring-agent/#detection-tool) is the most resource-intensive component of the Soveren Agent because it hosts the data detection model.
 There is also one instance per cluster.

-The detection-tool processes only a portion of the traffic — the part that [Digger samples and sends for data detection](../traffic-processing/#url-clustering-sampling-and-data-detection).
+Detection-tool processes only a portion of the traffic — the part that [Digger samples and sends for data detection](../traffic-processing/#url-clustering-sampling-and-data-detection).
 Because of this, the data map needs some time to build.

 Here's the typical resource usage pattern of Detection-tool: